profsmith89/ctps/_sources/chap04.md

 It's `200`.
 The same status code we got when we searched for `'The Cat in the Hat'`.
 Why is that?
 You can verify for yourself that Wikipedia will tell you that it doesn't contain a page with this particular string.

+## The response header

-**The response header.** To figure this out, we need to look at more than the response's status code.
+To figure this out, we need to look at more than the response's status code.
 Fortunately, HTTP request and response messages were designed to be human readable.
 Printing them can be instructional.

 Roughly speaking, these messages consist of a *header* and a *body*.
 We can think of the header as containing the information we might see on the outside of an envelope (e.g., who the letter is meant for and the date it was posted at the post office).
 The body is the contents of the letter sealed in the envelope.
 Or if you prefer email, the header contains information like the "from" and "subject" fields, while the body is what is written below the subject line in most email clients.